visidata/visidata.org/podcast-transcript.md

 Saul Pwanson
 0:50:04
 Yeah.
 And you know, to be honest, the versions of iOS and Windows are going to keep marching forward.
-And I have no doubt that I made an app for the current version of either of those things that in next three or four years, it wouldn't work with the next version.
-And I am actually pretty confident that if I don't touch VisiData, for the next four years that you'll be able to use it in the next version of Python on whatever thing, no problem at all.
-And I find that to be really motivating to do a good job now because I don't have to keep
+And I have no doubt that if I made an app for the current version of either of those, that in the next three or four years, it wouldn't work with the next version.
+And I am actually pretty confident that if I don't touch VisiData, for the next four years, that you'll be able to use it in the next version of Python on whatever thing, no problem at all.
+And I find that to be really motivating to do a good job.

 Tobias Macey
 0:50:34
-writing I have to do it good once for anybody who wants to follow along with the work that you're doing or get in touch, I'll have you add your preferred contact information to the show notes.
-And so with that, I'm going to move us into the pics and this week I'm going to choose a newsletter that I actually found while I was doing some research for this conversation called data is plural that it's maintained by Jeremy singer vine he mentioned a few times it's a weekly newsletter with Justin interesting data sets that looks to have some fairly curious discoveries.
-So if you're looking for something to experiment with visit data, you might have some interesting finds in there.
-So with that, I'll pass it to you Saul, do you have any pics this week?
+Anybody who wants to follow along with the work that you're doing or get in touch, I'll have you add your preferred contact information to the show notes.
+And so with that, I'm going to move us into the picks and this week I'm going to choose a newsletter that I actually found while I was doing some research for this conversation called Data is Plural that it's maintained by Jeremy Singer-Vine mentioned a few times.
+It's a weekly newsletter with interesting data sets that looks to have some fairly curious discoveries.
+So if you're looking for something to experiment with VisiData, you might have some interesting finds in there.
+So with that, I'll pass it to you Saul, do you have any picks this week?

 Saul Pwanson
 0:51:15
-Um, I wanted to promote tmate I think I have during this episode already.
-So definitely give tmate a look, if you're a terminal user, when I have a multi user experience, there are a lot of other tools in that same vein like mash, I want to give a shout out to the mobile shell for you know, less than perfect network connections.
-And there's all kinds of good tools out there, but I'm not sure I can help anymore.
+Definitely give tmate a look, if you're a terminal user and want to have a multi-user experience; there are a lot of other tools in that same vein like mosh, the mobile shell for less than perfect network connections.

 Tobias Macey
 0:51:38